Unit 3 - Notes

 #include <stdio.h>

-int sum; /* shared data */
+int sum; /* this data is shared by the thread(s) */

 void *runner(void *param); /* threads call this function */